alexbfree/thesis/src/appendices.md

 B Ethics Approvals {#appendix-b .unnumbered}
 ------------------

-The following 8 pages include three different ethical approvals
+The following 8 pages include three different ethical approvals:

   – the original ethics approval focused on Case Study One,
   - the original ethics approval for Case Study Two, and